 In His Words

 God Himself has made no attempt to conceal the fact of His wrath.
-He is not ashamed to make it known that vengeance and fury are also a part of His nature...
+He is not reluctant to make it known that vengeance and fury are as much a part of His nature as love and mercy...
 This God of ours is not politically correct.

 "See now that I, even I, am He, and there is no god with Me: I kill, and I make alive; I wound, and I heal; neither is there any that can deliver out of My hand.
 For I lift up My hand to heaven, and say, I live forever, If I whet My glittering sword, and Mine hand take hold on judgment; I will render vengeance to Mine enemies, and will reward them that hate Me" (Deuteronomy 32:39-41).

 Contrary to popular opinion, the New Testament was not very far behind.
-There are almost fifty instances of the use of the actual word wrath, most of which refer to the wrath of God.
-A few instances are… [All Emphasis Added]
+There are almost fifty instances of the use of the actual word "wrath", most of which refer to the wrath of God.
+The examples include...
+[All Emphasis Added]

 In Matthew 3:7, when John the Baptist saw many of the Pharisees and Sadducees coming to his baptism, he called them offspring of vipers, then asked who had warned them to flee from the wrath to come?